xankmoney/governance/xank-constitution.md

 ## Article.
-V. Sustainable Development Goals
+VI.
+Sustainable Development Goals

 The Sustainable Development Goals are a UN Initiative.
 We believe that the mass adoption of Xank the cryptocurrency will yield better resource allocation throughout the world as the above articles are enforced.
 This will most likely solve many of the UN SDGs listed below, but if the SDGs are not naturally met, the following is the order of importance in which we shall fund efforts for UN SDGs.